nakamura-to/gate/README.md

 });
 ```

-### Error Handling - handling first error
+### Error Handling

-Check `err.gate_location` at an await callback to know which async call is related to the `err`.
+Check the first argument of the awaiting callback.
+If the argument is not null, it is any error object.

 ```js
 var gate = require('gate');